destiny-evidence/fetch-everything-robot/README.md

 ## Authentication Against Destiny Repository

-Authentication between the Fetch Abstracts Robot and Destiny Repository uses HMAC authentication, where a request signature is encrypted with the robot's secret key and set as a header.
+Authentication between the Fetch Everything Robot and Destiny Repository uses HMAC authentication, where a request signature is encrypted with the robot's secret key and set as a header.
 To simplify this process, the destiny_sdk provides a client for communicating with destiny repository that handles adding signatures.
-In Fetch Abstracts Robot the client is inititalised in app/main.py and used for sending requests.
+In Fetch Everything Robot the client is inititalised in app/main.py and used for sending requests.

 ### Configuring Authentication